p4lang/p4lang.github.io/_events/2019-03-29-de-hackathon.md

 header-img: assets/p4-background.png
 ---

-### An event organized by the P4 Education Working Group, between EuroSys 2019 and Dagstuhl Seminar 19141
+### An event organized by the P4 Education Working Group

 #### Held in Frankfurt, Germany on March 29, 2019